-In 1902, Burnside asked the question whether there existed finitely generated periodic groups which are infinite (see \cite{Bur}).
+In 1902, Burnside asked whether there exist finitely generated periodic groups which are infinite (see \cite{Bur}).
 Nine years later, Schur managed to prove that any finitely generated periodic group which is a subgroup of $GL_{n}(\mathbb{C})$ has to be finite.
-Much later, in the 60's, Golod and Shafarevich proved in \cite{GoS} that there existed infinite finitely generated periodic groups.
+Much later, in the 60's, Golod and Shafarevich proved in \cite{GoS} that there exist infinite finitely generated periodic groups.
 Many more examples were constructed later.

 \begin{theorem} Any periodic finitely generated subgroup of $\mathfrak{diff}^{1+Lip}(K)$ is finite. \end{theorem}

 We are not able to lower the regularity to $C^{1}$ in this theorem for the moment.
 However, observe that the same theorem is false in the case of the group of homeomorphisms of a Cantor set as any finitely generated group is a subgroup of this group.
 To see this, observe that any infinite countable group $G$ acts continuously and faithfully on $\left\{ 0,1 \right\}^{G}$, which is a Cantor set for the product topology and recall that any two Cantor sets are homeomorphic.